Helping Hand Grant Information & Qualifications

 Dear Grant Applicant:

 On behalf of The John Estrella Foundation for Cancer Research, inc, and Grant Review Committee, we thank you for your interest in our Helping Hands Grant.
-In addition to needing help with managing the cost of medicines and treatment, people with cancer often need assistance with expenses like transportation, homecare and childcare, among others.
+In addition to needing help with managing the cost of medicines and treatment, people with cancer often need assistance with expenses like transportation, living expenses, homecare and childcare, among others.
 The purpose of our grant is to provide support to individuals and/or their families experiencing financial burdens associated with a diagnosis of and/or treatment for kidney cancer.

-Applicants should submit their application via mail no later than May 15, 2020 to:
+Applicants should submit their application to:

-John Estrella Foundation Helping Hand Grant
+Attn: Helping Hand Grant

 3 Seward Avenue